pyrocms/pyrocms-docs/content/developers/tools/streams-api/cp-driver.md

 	<tr>
 		<td>view_override</td>
 		<td>bool</td>
-		<td>Setting this to TRUE removes the need to load a template in your controller function.</td>
+		<td>Setting this to true removes the need to load a template in your controller function.</td>
 	</tr>
 	<tr>
 		<td>extra</td>